graphile/crystal/README.md

 ## Evaluating PostGraphQL For Your Project
 Hopefully you’ve been convinced that PostGraphQL serves an awesome GraphQL API, but now let’s take a more critical look at whether or not you should adopt PostGraphQL for your project.

-PostGraphQL’s audience is for people who’s core business is not the API and want to prioritize their product.
+PostGraphQL’s audience is for people whose core business is not the API and want to prioritize their product.
 PostGraphQL allows you to define your content model in the database as you normally would, however instead of building the bindings to the database (your API) PostGraphQL takes care of it.

-This takes a huge maintenance burden of your shoulders.
+This takes a huge maintenance burden off your shoulders.
 Now you don’t have to worry about optimizing the API and the database, instead you can focus on just optimizing your database.

 ### No Lock In
 PostGraphQL does not lock you into using PostGraphQL forever.
 Its purpose is to help your business in a transitory period.
 When you feel comfortable with the cost of building your API PostGraphQL is simple to switch with a custom solution.